 There is nothing like cozying up on the couch with a warm bowl of soup on a chilly night.
-Some of our popular recipes include Creamy Chicken Rice Soup no cream, Chinese Tomato Soup, Cream of Spinach Soup, Tuscan Shrimp and Spinach Soup or Vegan Tomato Basil Soup.
+Some of our popular recipes include Creamy Chicken Rice Soup no cream, Chinese Tomato Soup, Cream of Spinach Soup, Shrimp Soup or Vegan Tomato Basil Soup.

 As an Amazon Associate and member of other affiliate programs we earn a small commission from qualifying purchases through our affiliate link.
 For more information read our Non-Disclosure Agreement.

 My family gets very excited whenever homemade Thai dishes are on the menu, and rightfully so, because it is AMAZING!
 We love Thai food so much and the idea of making take out at home sounded like a no brainer.

 There is something so comforting about a hearty bowl of red curry, but you know what’s even better?
 A lighter, healthier and super flavorful bowl of deliciousness.
 Looking for more recipes Thai Carrot Soup, Tomato Soup in Instant Pot or Instant Pot Thai Curry Cauliflower Soup.

 - Homemade takeout - Skip ordering online and make this authentic recipe at home that costs a fraction of the price.

 - Ready in under 30 minutes - All you need is defrosted chicken and it is perfect for busy weeknights.